1050-1026-Great Vocals

 Writer/Composer: Harley Allen (1980)

 The uniting of these 3 singers was a miracle—we never could have heard the intense pleasure that these Folk / Country artists served us—on a gold platter!
 The harmony is heavenly, their unique voices, angelic, and the melody, as dazzling as the Northern Lights!
 The three collaborated on the Trio II album, and they each bring an ethereal quality to the number that’s a musical surprise and a sonic revelation.
-The musical production is marvelous, and this selection is one of the most astonishing numbers showcasing their talents.
-This is Emmy Lou’s 4th, Dolly’s 4th and Linda’s 10th entry on our list.
-The collaboration of the 3-point harmony is almost beyond belief, proving their vocal prowess withcareers spanning 50 to 60 years+ each, is no fluke or flash in the—platter…Simply Enthralling!
+The musical production is marvelous, and this selection is one of their most astonishing numbers showcasing their talents.
+This is Emmy Lou’s 4th, Dolly’s 5th and Linda’s 10th entry on our list.
+The collaboration of the 3-point harmony is almost beyond belief, proving their vocal prowess with careers spanning 50 to 60 years+ each, is no fluke or flash in the—platter…Simply Enthralling!

 Link # 1 Original recording released in 1999.
 Link # 2 Live appearance on the Today Show in 1999.